UrielKAlistair/viratsim/README.md

 The masses and the inertias are bogus.
 Same goes for the surface coefficients.
 These parameters can all be found at the top of the urdf.
 These parameters were overly tweaked just to get the bot to not do crazy things.

-(II)
+(II) launch

-The launch folder contains a boilerplate getworld.launch from gazebo's files and virat.launch, which basically sets off our entire project.
+The function of the launch files was already described in the running this package section.
-The getworld opens up a gazebo world called grassy.world, which can be found in the worlds directory.
+The gazebo_world.launch opens up a gazebo world called grassy.world, which can be found in the worlds directory.
+It's called by virat.launch, so do not use this file individually yourself.

-The virat.launch does the following:
-1) Opens up grassy.world in Gazebo
-2) Spawns the urdf in the world
-3) Opens up a joint state publisher
-4) And a robot state publisher.
-(I assumed that a robot state publisher would automatically publish the states of the joints, but my transforms all failed when the JSP was not initiated.Presumably, running both is the source of a spam of redundant transform warnings, but a functioning model is all I was after.)
-5) Opens up RVIZ
-6) Initiates a teleop node, and opens up a new terminal for it.
-The new terminal is because the original one is flooded with the warnings.
-7) Initiates a potholedetection node.

-(III)
+(III) meshes

 The meshes folder merely contains the body and wheel meshes used in the urdf.

-(IV)
+(IV) models

 models contains the grassy_plane,sun and pothole models used to make the grassy.world.
 Even the boilerplate model of the sun is here because in order to contain all that we use inside the package, we have modified the gazebo model path to point inside our package in our package.xml file.

-(V)
+(V) params

+This contains the configuration files for use by move_base.

+(VI) scripts

 Scripts contains 2 python files.
 The teleop is fairly straightforward.
 It is a heavily stripped down and highly re-written version of a teleop script I found on the internet.
 It uses the termios and tty modules to convert key presses to usable python data.
 This is the only part of the code I didnt modify.